arnog/mathlive/documentation/CONTRIBUTOR_GUIDE.md

 Run the test suite with `npm test` and linter `npm run lint` to make sure your changes are ready to submit, then push a PR to the main branch

-After you push your changes to `main`, a Travis continuous integration task will run on a remote server to make sure the build can be reproduced in a clean environment.

 ### Troubleshooting

 If you are getting build errors after updating your repo, your `node-modules/`